-Please provide a few brief comments below (or on the back) on the tutorial content, presentation, or both.
+Please provide comments below and on the reverse on the lab content, presentation, or both.

 4. Teaching Triangle (15%)

 The goal of this project is to improve teaching through structured, non-evaluative classroom observation from your peers and reflection through self-evaluation.
 This base will be used to develop your personal statement of Teaching Philosophy, which is a standard part of a Teaching Dossier.
 This project involves practical and written parts.